Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Limit the number of fields in the field picker: group measures / dimension together when they strongly relate to each other.
 E.g. use a group label Address and then within that is Town, Country, Post code etc.
 - Add descriptions to fields and explores to clarify what fields mean to end users.
 - Hide non relevant fields
+- Spaces are named after business function: e.g. Marketing
+- Dashboards are named as business function - specific.
+E.g. Marketing - Channel Overview
+- The explore pane should by by business function and then more granular - this is depending on the natural groupings and expectations of the business users

 ## Looker Debugging
 - Run the generated SQL in Snowflake